CristopherNim/WGU-D206/D213/D213_Task_1.md

 1. Report the annotated findings with visualizations of your data analysis, including the following elements:

 •   the presence or lack of a seasonal component
+- Lacking seasonal components of a data makes it challenging to understand trends.
+We can assume during Christmas the company has an increase during that time and after new years the company has an increased of churning.
 •   trends

 •   auto correlation function